shakty/Vaccination/README.md

 The first paragraph of the vignette stays the same for all treatments.
 Only the name of the disease varies depending on the infection rate.
 In the middle and last paragraph, the infection rate and the vaccinated percentage of the population is altered.

 ##### Understanding Checks

 We try to make sure that we only receive serious and informed responses by including two understanding checks and a timer.
 The timer is set in such a way that if a person takes too long to answer a question (more than two hours) his/her answers are discarded.
 The understanding checks appear after we explain some basic terms and after we introduce the scenario.
 A participant cannot continue unless he or she answered the understanding checks correctly.
 Understanding checks may have the disadvantage that people feel annoyed by them, but as the quality of the answers is of great importance to us, we take this risk.

 We aim to prevent people from dropping out by asking potentially sensitive questions (such as the questions regarding income and health) in a hopefully also sensitive way.
 We hope that this is sufficient to allow people to share their information.
 However, by asking the questions in the way we do, the information we receive back is less detailed and clear.
 We believe that the risk of too many people dropping out or them feeling uncomfortable is much greater than the risk of receiving lower quality information.

+### Analysis

+Once we have a sufficient amount of data, we can start with the analysis.
+As we have a dichotomous dependent variable (vaccinate - 1, not vaccinate - 0), we choose logistic regressen as our means of analysis.
+Every model must include our two treatments - infection rate and percentage of the population vaccinated - as independent variables.
+As these are categorical variables with ordering, they will be recoded to values 1 to 3 and 1 to 5 (1 representing the smallest and 5 the largest number) respectively.
+Furthermore, *H1* requires a quadratic term of the percentage of vaccinated population to be able to observe the effect we expect.
+The control variables will also be preprocessed and added.
+For hypothesis 1 to be true, the variable percentage of the population vaccinated needs to be positive and significant and its squared term needs needs to be negative and significant.
+For *H2* to be true, the variable infection rate needs to be positive and significant.
+To test *H3*, we will add an interaction term of the two treatment variables to the model.

 ### Limits and Unresolved Issues